You are here

 After the survey I collect answers on the board in our own classroom.
 This is a good way to bring the activity to a close.

-To do this it’s interesting to draw a simple vertical bar graph for the last three questions (favourite school subject, worst subject and most important school subject) on the board and ask the class to put up their hands to show what they found out in the survey.
-Finally I ask why they think English/maths or Computer Studies is the most important school subject.
+To do this it's interesting to draw a simple vertical bar graph for the last three questions (favourite school subject, worst subject and most important school subject) on the board and ask the class to put up their hands to show what they found out in the survey.
+Finally, once we know what were the most common answers for each question, I ask the class why they think that's the case.